 “In today’s market staging really shouldn’t be considered optional,” says Jane Abate, Branch Manager of Houlihan Lawrence in Briarcliff (and my boss!) says.
 “Homes that are not staged tend to linger on the market longer and sellers end up settling for a lower selling price.
 Home staging is beneficial as buyers tend to add up all the work that needs to be done and will lower their offering price or even worse, they will simply pass on making an offer.
 The goal is to showcase your homes best assets, so it sells as quickly as possible and for the highest price possible.
 Most buyers start their search online.
 Rolling out a well-staged home boosts the likelihood buyers will continue to click through the listing and make an appointment for a showing.
 One of my favorite sayings regarding staging is, “staging will never be as frightening as your first price reduction!“

+A window that doesn’t operate as intended is frustrating.
+If it’s getting difficult to open and close your window, consider hiring a Window Expert – Alexandria to replace it.
 Next issue, we’ll speak with a professional stager who will provide advice and suggestions for making your home ready for prime time.

 Suzan Zeolla is a Licensed Associate Real Estate Broker with Houlihan Lawrence in Briarcliff.
 She has over 20 years of real estate experience.